liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 legal-review task in the workflow).

-Now you're equipped with the basic knowledge to design beautiful, effective workflows so taht your assets can be properly reviewed before they're published in your sites..
+Now you're equipped with the basic knowledge to design beautiful, effective workflows so that your assets can be properly reviewed before they're published in your sites.

 <!-- The Single Approver workflow definition is included in @product@ by default.
 To
 get a look at how it’s defined, click Kebab menu and then Edit.
 The graphical